clalancette/pycdlib/docs/README.md

 iso.close()
 ```

 This code creates a new ISO, adds a single file to it, and writes it out.
 This is very similar to the code in [Creating a new, basic ISO](#creating-a-new-basic-iso), so see that example for more information.
-One important difference with this code is that it uses `StringIO` as a file-like object so we don't have to write any temporary data out to the filesystem; it happens all in memory.
+One important difference in this code is that it uses a `StringIO` object to master the ISO into so we don't have to write any temporary data out to the filesystem; it all happens in memory.

 ```
 iso.open_fp(out)